BrewhouseTeam/brewhouseteam.github.io/_posts/2015-05-13-emberjs-an-antidote-to-your-hype-fatigue.md

 ### Fast Boot™, One-way Bindings, Routable Components, etc

-During the last two years, the front-end JavaScript community (especially from the React community) has came up other innovative ideas.
-A lot of these ideas intersects perfectly with problems that the Ember community was solving, and they will eventually make their way to Ember similar to the Glimmer story.
+During the last two years, the front-end JavaScript community (especially from the React community) has came up with many other innovative ideas.
+A lot of these ideas intersect perfectly with problems that the Ember community was solving, and they will eventually make their way to Ember similar to the Glimmer story.

 For example, React had a pretty good solution to SEO that is often a problem for front-end JavaScript apps.
 Because React uses a Virtual DOM, they have a